The days of Universal Analytics are over.

-Unlike previous upgrade iterations, GA4 is a brand-new product.
-This means starting afresh, with a new learning curve to navigate.
+GA4 is a brand-new product, transforming how data is collected and delivering holistic measurement.
+It means starting afresh, with a new learning curve to navigate.

 How GA4 differs from Universal Analytics

 Since the launch of the original launch of Google Analytics in 2005, Google has rolled out 4 iterations of the most widely used analytics platforms on the web.